ipfs-shipyard/ipfs-css/README.md

 You can import the `theme.json` file which can be used with a [ThemeProvider] component.

-All **the css atoms are generated** from that, so you can be sure you're using the same values.
+All **the CSS atoms are generated** from that, so you can be sure you're using the same values.

 ### Less

-`ipfs.css` is regular css file, so you can import it normally.
-Each declaration has a single-purpose so if you prefer to compose your rules outside the dom, you can safely use them as mixins:
+`ipfs.css` is a regular CSS file, so you can import it normally.
+Each declaration has a single purpose, so if you prefer to compose your rules outside the DOM, you can safely use them as mixins:

 ```less
 .my-lovely-widget {